Partitioning and horizontal scaling in Azure Cosmos DB

 Partition keys for read-heavy containers

-For most containers, the above criteria are all you need to consider when picking a partition key.
+For most containers, these criteria are all you need to consider when choosing a partition key.
 For large read-heavy containers, however, you might want to choose a partition key that appears frequently as a filter in your queries.
-Queries can be efficiently routed to only the relevant physical partitions by including the partition key in the filter predicate.
+Including the partition key in the filter predicate lets queries be efficiently routed to only the relevant physical partitions.

-This property can be a good partition key choice if most of your workload's requests are queries and most of your queries have an equality filter on the same property.
+This property is a good partition key choice if most of your workload's requests are queries and most of your queries use an equality filter on the same property.
 For example, if you frequently run a query that filters on UserID, then selecting UserID as the partition key would reduce the number of cross-partition queries.

-However, if your container is small, you probably don't have enough physical partitions to need to worry about the performance of cross-partition queries.
+If your container is small, you likely don't have enough physical partitions to worry about the performance of cross-partition queries.
 Most small containers in Azure Cosmos DB only require one or two physical partitions.

 If your container could grow to more than a few physical partitions, then you should make sure you pick a partition key that minimizes cross-partition queries.
-Your container requires more than a few physical partitions when either of the following are true:
+Your container needs more than a few physical partitions if either of the following scenarios is true:

-• Your container has over 30,000 RUs provisioned
+• Your container has over 30,000 request units provisioned

 • Your container stores over 100 GB of data